 Setup Model and inference

 Below, we import the required packages and load in our Whisper model.
-This will download during your deployment however in subsequent deploys or inference requests it will be automatically cached in your persistent storage for subsequent use.
+This will be downloaded during your deployment, however, in subsequent deploys or inference requests it will be automatically cached in your persistent storage for subsequent use.
 You can read more about persistent storage here We do this outside our predict function since we only want this code to run on a cold start (ie: on startup).
 If the container is already warm, we just want it to do inference and it will execute just the predict function.

 from huggingface_hub import hf_hub_download